Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Mock Map Making

 After the brightness temperature of all the components above is simulated, they are combined to get the observational temperature of each TOD.
 The total survey area at $z=0.5$, $0.7$ and $1$ are obtained to be $1597 ~\mathrm{deg^2}$, $1024 ~\mathrm{deg^2}$ and $595 ~\mathrm{deg^2}$ using the flat-sky approximation.
 Then we set the resolution of intensity maps to be $0.4$ degree \citep{MeerKAT_WiggleZ, MeerKAT_GAMA}, and generate the intensity maps from TOD via map-making process:

 where $A$ is the pointing matrix and $N$ is the diagonal covariance matrix of noise.
-We discuss the details of simulating the H\textsc{i} signal, foregrounds, and systematic noise in the following subsections.
+We discuss the details of simulating the H\textsc{i} signal, foregrounds, and instumental thermal noise in the following subsections.